3 Benefits of Dry Brushing & Step by Step How-To Guide

 When Not to Dry Brush

 While dry brushing is generally considered safe for most to practice, it’s important to avoid in certain circumstances.
-If you have very sensitive skin or a chronic skin condition, it’s best to skip dry brushing.
+If you have very sensitive skin or a chronic skin condition (like psoriasis or eczema), it’s best to skip dry brushing.

 Dry brushing is a gentle practice, so make sure to apply the level of pressure that feels right for you.
-Always avoid dry brushing your chest and face, broken or inflamed skin, sunburned skin, around varicose veins, or if you have a rash or any other skin ailment.
+Always avoid dry brushing your chest and face, broken or inflamed skin, sunburn, around varicose veins, or if you have a rash or an open wound on your skin.

 I found very gentle dry brushing with garshana gloves helpful in my own pregnancy to keep skin soft, but if you have any concerns make sure to check with your care provider before starting.